eugeniop/blog/_posts/2020-10-30-A-CLI-for-Arduino-followup.md

 In a [previous post]({% post_url 2020-01-25-A-Simple-Command-Line-Interface-for-Arduino %}) I described a simple approach for sending commands to an Arduino based project via the `Serial` interface.

-A reader of this blog asked for a complete sample, so I took some time to refactor the code a little it and build a running sample.
+A reader of this blog asked for a complete sample, so I took some time to refactor the code a little bit and build a running sample.
 And here it is:

 > This is not to be confused with the [Arduino CLI](https://github.com/arduino/arduino-cli), which is something completely different.